Hands on: Panasonic Lumix G9 II review

 (Image: © Gareth Bevan / Digital Camera World)

 Despite its stills-centric roots, the Panasonic Lumix G9 II solidifies the brand's position as the leader for video right now.
 The G9 II offers a true hybrid camera experience, with well-rounded specs for photo and video that will satisfy a wide range of users.
 The smaller Micro Four Thirds sensor doesn’t hold back the video, which is simply incredible, with effective in-body image stabilization and hugely improved AF that finally keeps up with the competition.
 When it comes to stills, if you need more reach for sports or wildlife then the 2x crop factor makes this a compelling option.
-The G9 II can produce exquisite images, though there are limits to their depth of field and how much they can be cropped.
+The G9 II can produce exquisite images, though there are limits to low light performance.

 Pros